–Many Strange Sightings Lately–

 “I saw it but it looked more like a paper lantern from my view not a UFO.”

-We can’t account for those mysterious flashes but we can explain the sightings, trusting the Men in Black won’t erase our collective memory once the cat’s been let out of the bag.
+We can’t account for those mysterious flashes but we can explain the sightings, trusting the Men in Black won’t erase our collective memory once the cat’s out of the bag.

 Sky lanterns are paper or plastic balloons filled with hot air, usually by a lightweight internal candle or a sterno-type fuel, and set aloft.
 They float and glow and bounce and dance in the night sky.